Detroit: Airports

-Car ownership and Freeways

-The city of Detroit has a higher than average percentage of households without a car.
-In 2016, 24.7% of Detroit households lacked a car, much higher than the national average of 8.7%.
-Detroit averaged 1.15 cars per household in 2016, compared to a national average of 1.8.
+Roads and freeways

+I-94 runs east–west through Detroit.
+Pictured is the Detroit Sign, located along eastbound I-94 on the city's southwest side.

+Three road systems cross the city: the original French template, with avenues radiating from the waterfront, and true north–south roads based on the Northwest Ordinance township system.
+The city is north of Windsor, Ontario.
+Detroit is the only major city along the Canada–U.S. border in which one travels south to cross into Canada.

 Metro Detroit has an extensive toll-free network of freeways administered by the Michigan Department of Transportation.
 Four major Interstate Highways surround the city.
 Detroit is connected via I-75 and I-96 to Kings Highway 401 and to major Southern Ontario cities such as London, Ontario and the Greater Toronto Area.
 I-75 (Chrysler and Fisher freeways) is the region's main north–south route, serving Flint, Pontiac, Troy, and Detroit, before continuing south (as the Detroit–Toledo and Seaway Freeways) to serve many of the communities along the shore of Lake Erie.

 I-94 (Edsel Ford Freeway) runs east–west through Detroit and serves Ann Arbor to the west (where it continues to Chicago) and Port Huron to the northeast.
 The stretch of the I-94 freeway from Ypsilanti to Detroit was one of America's earlier limited-access highways.
 Henry Ford built it to link the factories at Willow Run and Dearborn during World War II.
 A portion was known as the Willow Run Expressway.
 The I-96 freeway runs northwest–southeast through Livingston, Oakland and Wayne counties and (as the Jeffries Freeway through Wayne County) has its eastern terminus in downtown Detroit.

 I-275 runs north–south from I-75 in the south to the junction of I-96 and I-696 in the north, providing a bypass through the western suburbs of Detroit.
 I-375 is a short spur route in downtown Detroit, an extension of the Chrysler Freeway.
 I-696 (Reuther Freeway) runs east–west from the junction of I-96 and I-275, providing a route through the northern suburbs of Detroit.
 Taken together, I-275 and I-696 form a semicircle around Detroit.
 Michigan state highways designated with the letter M serve to connect major freeways.